Environmental, Social and

 In addition to our Code of Conduct, our senior leadership team actively oversees the governance of our ethics programs to help ensure that commitment is driven from the top down, and that program owners are accountable for successful program compliance.

-Cryoport does not conduct clinical trials, animal testing or use human tissue of any kind in the manufacture or design of our products, and our Code of Conduct governs the ethical behavior of our employees across all of Cryoport’s global operations.
-Further, we do not conduct lobbying activities.
+Cryoport does not conduct clinical trials, perform animal testing, or use human tissue of any kind in the design, development, or manufacture of its products.
+Our Code of Conduct governs the ethical behavior of our employees across all of Cryoport’s global operations.
+In addition, Cryoport does not engage in lobbying activities.

 Supplier Management